Background pattern

 Pregnancy

-Inform your doctor if you are pregnant or may be pregnant.
-Your doctor will advise you to stop taking Perindopril Krka before becoming pregnant or as soon as you know you are pregnant and will prescribe another medication for you.
-Perindopril Krka is not recommended in the first trimester of pregnancy, and should not be taken if you are more than three months pregnant, as it could seriously harm your baby if taken during this period.
+Tell your doctor if you are pregnant or think you might be pregnant.
+Your doctor will advise you to stop taking Perindopril Krka before you become pregnant or as soon as you know you are pregnant and will prescribe another medicine for you.
+Perindopril Krka is not recommended in the first trimester of pregnancy and must not be taken if you are more than 3 months pregnant, as it may seriously harm your baby if taken after the third month.

 Breastfeeding

-Inform your doctor if you are breastfeeding or are about to start.
+Tell your doctor if you are breastfeeding or about to start breastfeeding.
 Perindopril Krka is not recommended for breastfeeding mothers.
-Your doctor will prescribe another medication, especially if the baby is newborn or premature.
+Your doctor will prescribe another medicine, especially if your baby is newborn or premature.

-As a result, the ability to drive or operate machines may be affected.
+As a result, the ability to drive or use machines may be affected.

 Perindopril Krka contains lactose monohydrate and sodium.